Plugin Development: Getting Started

 All plugins belong within the

-/app/Plugins directory, each with its own directory that is named the same as the plugin name.
-Each plugin usually has the following basic file structure, with more details about some of the folders and their files later in this guide.
+/addons/Plugins directory, each with its own directory that is named the same as the plugin name.
+Each plugin usually has the following basic file structure:

 ||The configuration file for the plugin, where you set the name, version and other important details about the plugin that shows in the operator panel when activating the plugin for the first time.|